 WARNING: Communications from Donors4Donors

-It was originally created by him to encourage people to “sign up” for the proposed class action started by Merchant Law Group, and he was paid a very large proportion of the money that some class members paid to Merchant Law Group.
+Donors4Donors was originally created to encourage people to “sign up” for the proposed class action started by Merchant Law Group.

-Messages from Donors4Donors are not communications sent to you by concerned members of this class action, and they are not messages that have been approved by Class Counsel.
+Messages from Donors4Donors are not communications sent to you in relation to this class action, and they are not messages that have been approved by Class Counsel.
+Class Counsel does not endorse any communications from Donors4Donors or Donor Support Group.

-We strongly encourage class members to disregard any communications from this source.
+We strongly encourage class members to disregard any communications from these sources, or to “unsubscribe” or block, if you no longer wish to receive emails from them.

 CLASS ACTION CERTIFIED